megatontech/README/README.md

 - [About the history of V2EX](http://livid.v2ex.com/essays/2012/04/25/v2ex-2to3/)

 ## V2Git
 V2EX consists of outstanding Chinese developers, this organization is specially set up for V2EXers.
 So it's easier for us to collaborate and share in order to contribute good code.
 This is not an organization for one individual, but for every one of us.
 This organization is not led nor managed by a particular member.
-Everyone can set up a team within it to cooperate projects.
+Everyone could set up a team within it to cooperate projects.
 ## How to join
 Every member of [V2EX](https://v2ex.com/) could apply.
 Now we use [this post](https://v2ex.com/t/278487#reply421) as a temporary application entrance.